 Your Linkedin profile is accessible to the public, so take the time to fill everything out.
 This includes past work history, volunteer opportunities, and achievements or awards.

 A note on your profile picture – do NOT choose a selfie!!!!!
 Your Linkedin profile picture should be the most professional picture you have.
 Professionally polished pictures from weddings may be a good place to start.
 Remember, these are business professionals looking for your skills.
 Best face forward, everybody.

 The neat thing about Linkedin is the interactive endorsement system.
 You can gather recommendations from colleagues in each skill you’ve chosen.
 Seek these endorsements from past employers, people you’ve worked with, or family you’ve worked with directly.

-If you search for a media mogul on Linkedin, you’ll be amazed at the endorsements they’ve achieved.
-These are active respondents to your skills and expertise so don’t underestimate them.
+If you search for a media mogul on Linkedin, you’ll be amazed at its endorsements.
+These are active respondents to your skills and expertise, so don’t underestimate them.

 Endorsing back isn’t necessary, but paying it forward is always a good idea.

 Find connections through recommendations.
 Search hashtags or keywords and connect your other social profiles.
 Add your blogs or websites and input your email addresses to search for additional connections.
 You can reach out to your connections and ask for leads or advice.